LHCquarks/UniNotes/Comp/COMP1521/Operating Systems/Files.md

 To reduce the amount to system calls when printing / scanning data we store all our io into a buffer.
 After a while this buffer will get 'flushed' which will actually make a syscall to write / read the data.

 Print functions are flushed automatically when a new line charter is printed

+## Seeking
+To change our position within a file we can use **seek** functions which allow us to go to:
+- the start / end of a file
+- a certain position in the file
+- an offset from your current position

+To find where we are in a file we can use **tell**